monicahq/monica/readme.md

 ### Get started

 We provide a hosted version of this application on https://monicahq.com.
-This is a paid application, as I hope that one day I'll be able to work full-time on it, while being supported by its users.

 If you prefer to, you can simply clone the repository and set it up yourself on any hosting provider, for free.
 I'm just asking that you don't try to make